HijoBejuco/make-functional-database-plants/README.md

 **NOTE:** be careful while you are creating the tables, because the order of creation is very important. you MUST create the independent tables FIRST and then the dependent tables; also the LAST table that should be created is the **intermediate** table.

-**Independent tables:** tables that does not have Foreign keys **Dependent tables:** tables that does have Foreign keys
+**Independent tables:** tables that does not have Foreign keys

+**Dependent tables:** tables that does have Foreign keys

+**NOTE:exclamation:** in the .sql code for table creation is included the Primary and Foreign keys instructions, specially for **plants** table, which is the central one.

+#### Data Ingestion

+Once the database and tables have been created, the next step is feed the database with data, for this task will be used the **'Mockaroo app'** which link is here(**ADD MOCKAROO LINKKKKKKKKKKKKKKKKKKKKKKKKK**).

 ### TAKE AND PASTE AGAIN THE TABLES PHOTOS OF THE THIRD NORMAL FORM, BECAUSE THEY HAVE BEEN MODIFIED